Grkritsovas/Minesweeper/README.md

 Features:
 Three difficulty levels (easy, medium, difficult).
 Flagging system to mark potential mine locations.
-You can use as many flags as you want(They are displayed with just a red color filler for the cells) The Mines_left label updates based on how many flags you have placed The Mines_left label only updates as long as you place flags <= mines_left in the board But you can still choose to put down as many flags as you want!
+You can use as many flags as you want(They are displayed with just a red color filler for the cells).
+The Mines_left label updates based on how many flags you have placed.
+The Mines_left label only updates as long as you place flags <= mines_left in the board.
+But you can still choose to put down as many flags as you want!

 Contributions: